JoyKrishnaMondal/PythonABBDriver/ReadMe.md

 ## How to Install

-Dependencies
-1. You need to have the latest version of IronPython
+1. You need to have the latest version of IronPython.
-2. Installation of Robotware 5.15
+2. Installation of Robotware 5.15.
 3. Installation of Git ( unless you download the repository as a <code>.zip</code> file.

 After installation the dependencies, just git clone this repository into the folder of your choice from your terminal